High Availability in PubSub+ Cloud

 The status of the mate-link encryption is available in Cluster Manager and shown on the Status tab for the selected event broker service.

-You can modify the HA Mate-link Encryption status for an existing event broker service (only Enterprise services) using the following steps:
+To modify the HA mate-link encryption status for an existing event broker service perform these steps:

-2. In the PubSub+ Cloud Console, select Cluster Manager from the navigation bar.
+2. Select Cluster Manager from the navigation bar.

-5. On the next page, in the Mate-Link Encryption pane, select the Disable or Enable to modify the encryption.
+6. In the Mate-Link Encryption pane, select Disable or Enable to modify the encryption.